MDS-Unofficial/MidnightStreamer/Players/README.txt

-MDS is compatible with ALL XC players.
+MDS integrates the XC Player API and is therefore compatible with all XC players.

-Below is the list of MDS native players.
+Below is the list of MDS Native players.

 Players are included in the main zip file.